My Gear

 Packs and Bags

 Bags and especially backpacks are very important for me.
-My hikes are long and even if not, my pack can be on my back for several hours at a time.
+My hikes are long, and even if not, my pack can be on my back for several hours at a time.
 Many times theres no place to set it as I'm on hot lava.
 I've melted a few things over the years.

 My first real backpack at the lava flows was the Gregory Banshee.
-This pack was lean and I could move fast with it.
+This pack was lean, and I could move fast with it.
 The clamshell opening worked great.
-I would also carry my Lowepro zoom AW Hipster on the waistbelt.
-The Banshee is long gone as several years of sharp and hot lava wore it out.
-Its usually the zippers that give into the sulfuric acids.
+I would also carry my Lowepro Zoom AW Hipster on the waistbelt.
+The Banshee is long gone, as several years of sharp and hot lava wore it out.
+It's usually the zippers that give in to the sulfuric acids.
 The Lowepro is still in use.

-My next pack is still one of my all time favorites.
+My next pack is still one of my all-time favorites.
 The Mountainsmith Paragon.
-This pack could have been a bit larger but, it fit me extremely well.
+This pack could have been a bit larger, but it fit me extremely well.
 I could wear it for 12 straight hours easily.
 It was a tight fit getting that big Sigma lens in there.
 I had lots of stuff hanging from that pack on my long outings.
 That was my best Pu'u O'o vent pack.
 That pack is no longer with me.
 I just plain wore it out.
 1000 miles of hiking will do that.

 Hiking Boots